thirukkural2022/obedparla.com/content/posts/2017-06-22-poem-loved-unkown-lonely-mistaken.md

 ---
-title: "Poem: Loved.
+title : "Poem: Loved.
 Unknown.
 Lonely.
-Mistaken."
-author: "Homero Cuberos"
+Mistaken." author : "Homero Cuberos" date : "2017-06-22" categories :
-date: "2017-06-22"
-categories: "poems"
-tags:
+ - poems
+tags : ""
-cover: "../images/woman-dark-lips.jpg"
+cover : "../images/woman-dark-lips.jpg"
 ---

 She dies a little when he says sorry.
 So that’s it?
 Another apology?
 Is that all you’ve got for me today?
 He doesn’t know any better.